 On the ride back, we joked of an opposite version of Get Out, where Black people capture White people.
 “It would be called Come In,” Mr. D said as we cracked up.
 Later, we joked about the massive cooler by Big A’s feet, the one we carted through our entire trip.
 It held cold cuts on the ride down, but for the majority of the week it was filled only with strawberry jam and red sandwich peppers.
 “If they decided to kill us, we’d yell, ‘Noooo!
 We have jelllllyyyyyy!’
 And in their split-second of confusion, we could make our escape.”

-I laughed and laughed and told Mr. D there’s nobody in the world I’d rather journey through life with, that nothing in the universe matters more to me than the life in our car, that despite embarking on such an exhausting and at times overrated trip, there’s nowhere in the world I’d rather be.
+I laughed and laughed and told Mr. D that there’s nobody in the world I’d rather journey through life with, that nothing in the universe matters more to me than the life in our car, that despite embarking on such an exhausting and occasionally overrated trip, there’s nowhere else I’d rather be.

-We arrived home at 4 in the morning, and I realized Big A might be right.
-Maybe there is something pretty great about the destination after all.
+When we arrived home at 4 in the morning, I realized Big A might be right, after all.
+The destination can be pretty damn great.